lrobidou/KFC/README.md

 ## TODO:
 - [] using &str instead of String to prevent copies
 - [] using integers instead of `String` in the data structures
+- [x] implement search
-- [] implement search
+- [] implement streaming search
-- [] when the minimizer is even, and its own reverse complement, use the superkmer to break tie
+- [] when the minimizer is even, and its own reverse complement, how to break tie ?
+Using the superkmer ?
+- [] streaming of superkmer

 # Tests
 # data sources